 – Often require an electric hook up / shore power

-– Aren’t available in 12V so require’s inverter
+– Aren’t available in 12V so require’s an inverter

 – High wattage